 Our business depends, in part, on acquisitions which contribute to the growth of our reserves, production and cash generated from operations.
 In connection with these acquisitions, we are conveyed record title to mineral and royalty interests.
 Due to such changes in ownership of mineral interests, the operator of the underlying property has the right, at such operator's discretion, to investigate and verify the title and ownership of mineral and royalty interests with respect to the properties it operates.
 If any title or ownership issues are not resolved to its reasonable satisfaction in accordance with customary industry standards, the operator has the right to suspend payment of the related royalty.
 If an operator of our properties is not satisfied with the documentation we provide to validate our ownership, such operator may suspend our royalty payment until such issues are resolved, at which time we would receive the full royalty payment which we would have otherwise received if not for the payment being suspended, without interest.
 Certain of our operators impose burdensome documentation requirements for title transfer and may keep royalty payments in suspense for significant periods of time.
-During the time that an operator puts our assets in pay suspense, we would not receive the applicable mineral or royalty payment of our royalty interests are placed in suspense, our results of operations and cash flow may be materially affected.
+During the time that an operator puts our assets in pay suspense, we would not receive the applicable mineral or royalty payment owed to us from sales of the underlying oil or natural gas related to such mineral or royalty interest.
+If a significant amount of our royalty interests are placed in suspense, our results of operations and cash flow may be materially affected.